 The juggler raises a foot, his head tilted to the left.
 Is he simply dancing or is there a greater significance to this posture?

 The artist could be referencing the cosmic dance of Shiva, in this card.
-The dance, performed by Lord Shiva is called Anandatandava, and symbolizes the cosmic cycles of creation and destruction, the daily rhythm of birth, death and reincarnation.
+The dance is called Anandatandava and symbolizes the cosmic cycles of creation and destruction.
+In other words, the daily rhythm of birth, death and reincarnation.
 Statues of a dancing Lord Shiva, present the God with his head tilted towards a raised left foot.

 The raised left foot symbolizes plans for the future, still in the concept phase.
 The firmly planted right foot, represents decision and concrete action.